- Meetings & Events

 The AMS welcomes Study Groups (SGs) for the vital role that they play in keeping Society members involved with research and in fostering scholarly dialogue among members.
 SGs are autonomous organizations within the Society, free to determine their activities and the content of their meetings.

 SGs should be organized in research areas that have a significant body of scholarly research.
-Currently, the AMS supports the following thirteen SGs:
+Currently, the AMS supports the following fifteen SGs:

 The AMS provides the following to each SG: